-The courses within the Social Innovation Concentration provide students with knowledge and depth in finance, accounting, management and organizational analysis, and change.
-The foundation courses provide students with a comprehensive introduction to the field as well as opportunities to gain practical skills required for success in the field.
+The courses within the Social Innovation Concentration provide students with knowledge and depth in new venture development, human centered design, finance, , management, organizational analysis, and change for public good.
+The foundation courses provide students with a comprehensive introduction to the field as well as opportunities to gain practical skills required for success.
 Students interested in this concentration are advised to take at least 48 units of coursework from the following list:

-Foundation Courses: 90-811 Foundations of Social Innovation Fall A1 6 units 90-845 Social Enterprise Incubator Spring 12 units
+Foundation Courses: 90-811 Foundations of Social Innovation Fall A1 6 units

-Additional ( Additional Concentration Courses: 90-737 Budgeting and Management Control Systems Fall 12 units 94-831 Design and Policy for Humanitarian Impact Fall 12 units 90-744 Accounting and Control in Not for Profit Organizations Spring A3 6 units 90-747 Cost-Benefit Analysis Fall B2 6 units 90-827 Economics of Development Spring 12 units 94-800 Negotiation Fall/Spring A1,B2, 6 units C2A3, B4,C4, 94-810 Introduction to Supply Chain Management Fall/Spring A1, C2 6 units A3 94-812 Technology and International Development Fall A2 6 units
+Additional Concentration Courses: 90-737 Budgeting and Management Control Systems Fall 12 units 94-831 Design and Policy for Humanitarian Impact Fall 12 units 90-747 Cost-Benefit Analysis Fall B2 6 units 90-845 Social Innovation Incubator Spring 12 units 94-800 Negotiation Fall/Spring A1,B2, 6 units C1, A3,B4,C4, 94-810 Introduction to Supply Chain Management Fall/Spring A1, 6 units 94-812 Technology and International Development Fall A2 6 units